eezstreet/SWATEliteForce/README.md

 - Suspects firing from cover may pause or regroup between shots.
 - Wild Gunners are now affected by the firing delay that SEF introduced.
 - Suspects will wait much less time between firing shots.
+- Altered the first person model of the HK33 so it can be aimed correctly with the iron sights.
 - Fixed SEF bug: AI-controlled officers would try and take cover when an enemy was at point-blank range, instead of firing at them.
 This has been fixed.
 - Fixed TSS bug: Can't order Secure Evidence/Restrain at the same time as a disable command.
+- Fixed TSS bug: Pathing error with Jackson on Fairfax Residence, videotape room

 ### v5.2 ###